wassname/attentive-neural-processes/readme.md

 ## Experiment: Comparing models on toy 1d regression

-I put some work into replicating the behaviour shown in the [original deepmind tensorflow notebook](https://github.com/deepmind/neural-processes/blob/master/attentive_neural_process.ipynb).
+I put some work into replicating the behaviour shown in the [original deepmind tensorflow notebook](https://github.com/3springs/attentive-neural-processes/blob/RANPfSD/anp-rnn_1d_regression.ipynb).
 At the same time I compared multiple models.

+Note this is in the RANPfSD branch.

 ### Results